-Visiting Nurse Home Care & Hospice of Carroll County Welcomes New Directors
+Visiting Nurse Home Care & Hospice of Carroll County Welcomes New Director

 June 25, 2021

-Visiting Nurse Home Care & Hospice of Carroll County (VNHCH) recently announced the addition of two new leaders to their organization.
-Julie Limmer, APRN, FNP-C joins the agency as Director of Hospice and Palliative Care.
+Visiting Nurse Home Care & Hospice of Carroll County (VNHCH) recently announced the addition of a new leader to their organization.
 Kelly Peckham, RN has been promoted to the role of Clinical Director.
-These two new positions were created to support VNHCH’s mission to provide exceptional home health care enabling independent living and quality of life for their clients and their families.
+This position was created to support VNHCH’s mission to provide exceptional home health care enabling independent living and quality of life for their clients and their families.

 Kelly Peckham, RN was well-positioned to assume the role of Clinical Director after her predecessor required an extended medical leave in 2020.
 Kelly had been working as Clinical Coordinator, but quickly took on additional duties to meet the need.
 She started with VNHCH in 2016 as a case manager field nurse, giving her a well-rounded background to her newly expanded job. “(VNHCH) has given me many opportunities to move up.
 They have been supportive, encouraging learning and growth,” Kelly explained.
 “I’ve found a niche in home care.
 I enjoy being in the client’s home which is different from in-patient care.
 With home care, you get to educate the client and build a relationship – another difference from working in a hospital or other facility.”